-Hate it or hate to admit it, but “immunity inequality” (as Bill and Melinda put it) is very real.
-At the time of writing, 78.6% of the UAE’s population was fully vaccinated, but countries such as Uganda and Uzbekistan?
-Only 1% and 5.3% respectively.
-However, passport privilege has existed long before vaccine passport privilege, and it continues to reek of hypocrisy for countless reasons.
+Hate it or hate to admit it, but it took a pandemic to prove that “immunity inequality” (as Bill and Melinda put it) is very real.
+However, long before coronavirus put forth the debate of vaccine passport privilege was the matter of passport privilege, and it continues to reek of hypocrisy for countless reasons.

 That’s why the term ‘visa on arrival’ is music to the ears of so many.
 Not only does it bypass the tedious paperwork needed for the average tourist visa application, but it also allows everyone the joy of travelling on impulse.
 Sound appealing?
-Here’s a list of destinations where UAE residents can get a visa on arrival, just in time for the Eid al-Adha holiday ahead.
+Here’s a list of destinations where UAE residents can get a visa on arrival.
 Admittedly, it’s not an extensive list, but it has it all – history, gastronomy, culture, nature, and even naughty-looking nuts.

 Head to: Baku